Every parent wishes for their children to be honest, not to lie, never cheat, nor steal or sneak in.

 I believe, the answer lies in ~ Honesty in Parenting.

 I don’t take any pride in admitting that I have said a fair share of lies in my lifetime.
 I believe we all have and we still do.
-But when it comes to our kids, we except nothing but the truth.
+But when it comes to our kids, we expect nothing but the truth.
 We base our wholehearted trust in them backed by unconditional love and believe that is enough to inspire our children to speak the truth.

 I am no different.
 But I have often pondered, like every other virtue, isn’t honesty also taught by modelling it to our children?

-The lies (that are often said to cover up difficult to answer facts of life, areas of our past we’re not at peace with or disturbing secrets in the family, etc.) said at a young age tend to have a snow-ball effect.
+The lies (that are often said to cover up difficult to answer facts of life, areas of our past we’re not at peace with or disturbing secrets in the family, etc.) said at a young age tend to have a snowball effect.

 Sooner or later our children are going to find them out and at that point in life, I’m sure I’d lose my precious child’s trust.
 I’ll never again be in a position to ask her to speak the truth to me.
 It would be a devastating position to be in and I’m sure every parent would agree to it.

 In my journey as a single mother, I have had a plethora of doubts, insecurities and painful facts that I know my child is yet not ready to handle.
 But, one thing is for sure, I will at some point in my life have to tell them all to her.
-This very idea, inspired me to prepare a bed-rock of honesty with my child.
+This very idea inspired me to prepare a bed-rock of honesty with my child.

-I try to be as honest as I possible can be while explaining everything Pari’s curiosity inspires her to ask me.
+I try to be as honest as I possibly can be while explaining everything Pari’s curiosity inspires her to ask me.
 Though I do frame my responses appropriate to her age, I strongly detest from telling her any lies.
 Be it talking about death, or birth (where she came from?), violence (that I can’t help but she gets exposed to in the NEWS every now and then) and even about my life as a child.

 Mind you, I do not intend to make Pari miss on the joys of believing in the existence of Santa, the tooth fairy and the likes.
 Every child needs to believe in magic (no-matter for a brief period) to try to recreate it in their life later on.
 So these exist (so far) in our world too.